 Key steps for standardization include:

-- Documenting each step of core processes so that tasks can be easily replicated.
+- Documenting each step of core processes so that tasks can be easily replicated, including identifying and recording data sources and ensuring that relevant data is captured for each process.

-- Centralizing data storage to prevent loss of critical information.
+- Centralizing data storage to prevent loss of critical information and to maintain quality data through centralized systems.

 - Creating role-specific guides that outline responsibilities, key system functions, and best practices.